 Let’s take a closer look, shall we?

-Now that we have our jackfruit prepared and our BBQ sauce selected, we just need to lightly sauté the jackfruit in a hot cast iron skillet.
+Heat up oil over medium heat in a large, nonstick skillet.
+Add the shredded jackfruit and gently sauté.
 Once it starts to brown slightly, add the BBQ sauce and continue to cook until most of the liquid has absorbed.

 To make the salsa, cube the avocado and mango.
 Throw it in a bowl and add diced jalapeño, minced cilantro, fresh lime, and salt.
 Mix, taste, and adjust seasonings.

-This salsa can be stored in the refrigerator for up to 2 days.
-Other than these tacos, it is delicious with chips, on a salad, in burrito bowls, or just eaten with a spoon (that’s my fave!).
+Pro Tip: Other than these sliders, it is delicious with chips, on a salad, in burrito bowls, or just eaten with a spoon (that’s my fave!).